IVF Side Effects: What to Expect and How to Cope

 Dr. Namita Kotia has been practicing infertility treatment at Aastha Fertility Care since 2010, and during this time, she has helped around 2000+ couples become parents through IVF treatment and also other assisted reproductive technology (ART) methods like ICSI, IUI, GIFT, etc. Dr. Namita provides her patients with the best possible care and treatment options.

-When it comes to fertility treatment, there are a number of options available for couples struggling with infertility.
+When it comes to fertility treatment, many options are available for couples struggling with infertility.
 Ovulation induction and intrauterine insemination (IUI) are some of the most common treatments, but In Vitro Fertilization (IVF) is the best option for those who have tried everything else but failed to achieve pregnancy.
 IVF treatment can help couples have their biological child.
-It involves a controlled ovarian stimulation in the lab using the woman’s eggs and the man’s sperm.
+It involves controlled ovarian stimulation in the lab using the woman’s eggs and the man’s sperm.

 Today, IVF is considered a successful infertility treatment when taken under the supervision of an experienced doctor.
 But there is no doubt that IVF procedures can be very stressful for some couples.
 Though most couples look forward to this treatment because it is their last hope to have a baby, there are many side effects of IVF treatments that people are unaware of, which we will discuss in this article.

-When it comes to IVF Treatment without any side-effects, Aastha Fertility care has a dedicated team of doctors, physicians, and a well-equipped lab that is able to provide the best treatments for patients.
-Our doctors have undergone regular training in advanced IVF techniques, minimization of side-effects and genetic diseases.
+When it comes to IVF Treatment without any side effects, Aastha Fertility Care has a dedicated team of doctors, physicians, and a well-equipped lab that can provide the best treatments for patients.
+Our doctors have undergone regular training in advanced IVF techniques, minimization of side effects, and genetic diseases.